lvh/lvh.github.io/posts/reverse-ungineering.rst

 is about as far from the truth as saying that a software project was built with the help of category theory.
-I'm sure that there's some way that that thing I just wrote is a covariant functor and you can co-Yoneda your way to proving natural isomorphism, but I don't really have to let that affect me if I don't want it to.
-It's easy to reduce an applied field to *just* the application of that field, but that doesn't make it so, especially if we haven't even really figured out the field yet.
+I'm sure that there's some way that that thing I just wrote is a covariant functor and you can co-Yoneda your way to proving natural isomorphism, but I don't *have* to care in order to successfully produce some software.
+It's easy to reduce an applied field to *just* the application of that field, but that doesn't make it so; especially if we haven't even really figured out the field yet.

 So, even if the math and science behind computer engineering is somehow less real than that other math and science, I think that